 Research and collaboration

-Everything we do is created by and with University staff and students.
+Everything we do is created in collaboration with University staff and students.

-If you have an idea – however well-formed or early-stage – and would like to work with the Museums team to develop it, then we want you to get in touch.
-The first stage in working with us is to complete the Note of Interest form (PDF)
+If you have an idea for a collaboration with the University Museums and would like to work with us to develop it then we want you to get in touch.
+It might be turning your research into a major exhibition, an event, a small experiment or something else.
+The first stage in working with us is to complete a Note of Interest form (PDF).

 Wardlaw Museum: Research Studio

-The Research Studio is a new kind of space, marking a new way that the Museums team is working.
+The Research Studio is a new kind of space, marking a new way that University Collections and Museums are working.
 It is a space for curiosity and conversation, inspired by the spirit of enquiry that is at the heart of University research and teaching.

 Exhibit: digital storytelling